Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-dotnet/polling-container-transactions.markdown

 {{% /tabs %}}

-{{% refer %}}The order of parameters of the event handling method is strict, please refer to [Dynamic Data Event Handler Adapter](./event-listener-container.html#eventhandler-adapter) for more information about it.{{% /refer %}}
+{{% refer %}}The order of parameters of the event handling method is strict, please refer to [Data Event Handler Adapters](./event-listener-container.html#data-event-handler-adapters) for more information about it.{{% /refer %}}